What We Do

 The critically endangered freshwater pearl mussel is extremely important to our ecosystem; each individual mussel can filter up to 50 litres of water per day, removing algae and small particles, making them integral to the process of keeping our waters clean.
 Understanding the conditions necessary for their survival in the wild will, in turn, help other species within our freshwater ecosystems.

-Long Term Data
+We Provide Long Term Data Supporting Freshwater Science

 We monitor and record the daily water temperature of Windermere.